How to stay safe online

 • have regular check-ins to make sure they’re not using anything dangerous or inappropriate online

-• enable parental controls on your operating system and browsers
+• turn on parental controls on your operating system and browsers

-• check their devices now and then to make sure they’re not visiting any dangerous websites
+• check their devices occasionally to make sure they’re not visiting any dangerous websites

 What to do if you think you’ve been scammed